Kong/docs.konghq.com/app/_src/gateway/production/networking/configure-tls.md

 * [OpenSSL](https://www.openssl.org/)
 * TLS support enabled in PostgreSQL
-  * If you are installing a pre-packaged distribution, or using the offical docker image, TLS support is already compiled in.
+  * If you are installing a pre-packaged distribution, or using the official docker image, TLS support is already compiled in.
   * If you are compiling PostgreSQl from source, TLS support must be enabled at build time using the `--with-ssl=openssl ` flag.
 In this case OpenSSL will need to be installed as well.

 ## PostgreSQL setup